 I looked down at ivy and the scutch grass

 the starving Irish such roads to build.

-The next lines of ‘That the Science of Cartography is Limited’ provide the reader with a history of that specific place.
-The listener told her at that moment atet this road was built by starving Irish in 1847 when the crop had failed twice.
+The next lines of ‘That the Science of Cartography is Limited’ provides the reader with a history of that specific place.
+The listener told her at that moment this road was built by starving Irish in 1847 when the crop had failed twice.
 The natural imagery, which appears quite lovely, in lines one through three of the stanza, is juxtaposed against the suffering that these people went through.

 Where they died, there the road ended

 The road only ends, the listener told her, where the people “died”.
 Continuing on, the speaker brings the reader back to the present day.
 Now, she says, she no longer looks at maps for pleasure.
 They convey nothing to her of the true history of that place and many other places like it.
 The poet uses a technique called accumulation in the next lines as she gathers together a list of map features.
 They are skillfully made but they are limited.

 In the final lines of ‘That the Science of Cartography is Limited’, she tells herself again that the “famine roads” are not marked on the map.
 The “line” that marks these death roads does not say all that it truly represents.
 Ireland’s true history “will not be there” on the map.